Exclusive photoproduction of light and heavy vector mesons: thresholds to very high energies: Photon to vector meson transition amplitude in CSMs

 \section{Photon to vector meson transition amplitude in CSMs}

 The photoproduction reaction mechanism sketched in Fig.\,\ref{FigPomMechanism} involves the dressed quark propagator, dressed photon-quark vertex; and vector-meson Bethe-Salpeter amplitude.
 Such quantities have long been the focus of CSM studies and many relevant reviews are available; see, \emph{e.g}., Refs.\,\cite{Roberts:2012sv, Burkert:2017djo, Bashir:2012fs, Eichmann:2016yit, Roberts:2021nhw, Binosi:2022djx, Ding:2022ows, Ferreira:2023fva, Raya:2024ejx, Achenbach:2025kfx}.
 Hence, today, these quantities are readily computed, so it is possible to arrive at parameter-free predictions for the $\gamma\to {\mathpzc q} \bar {\mathpzc q} + \mathbb P \to V$ transition matrix elements, $t_{\mu \alpha \nu}(q,P)$ in Eq.\,\eqref{EqtqP}.
 The key to such calculations is the quark+antiquark scattering kernel.
 For this, the leading-order (rainbow-ladder, RL) truncation \cite{Munczek:1994zz, Bender:1996bb} is obtained by writing \cite{Maris:1997tm}: {\allowdisplaybreaks $k^2 T_{\mu\nu}(k) = k^2 \delta_{\mu\nu} - k_\mu k_\nu$, $y=k^2$.
 The tensor structure corresponds to Landau gauge, used because it is both a fixed point of the renormalisation group and that gauge for which corrections to RL truncation are least noticeable \cite{Bashir:2009fv}.
-In Eq.\,\eqref{EqRLInteraction}, $r,s,t,u$ represent colour, spinor, flavour matrix indices (as necessary). }
+In Eq.\,\eqref{EqRLInteraction}, $r,s,t,u$ represent colour, spinor, flavour matrix indices (as necessary). } A realistic form of $\tilde{\mathpzc G}(y) $ is explained in Refs.\,\cite{Qin:2011dd, Binosi:2014aea}: